lottie/lottie-spec/CONTRIBUTING.md

 **Editors**

-Either working-group members or selected contributors responsible to repository maintenance: i.e have write/edit access to the main repository.
+Either working-group members or selected contributors responsible to repository maintenance: i.e. have write/edit access to the main repository.

 ## Classifying Contributions

 Contributions can come in the form of issues or pull requests.
-Contributions through github discussions are not recognized.
+Contributions through GitHub discussions are not recognized.
 Discussions may be used for general discussion and brainstorming before it is put forth as a proposal and subsequently into the RFC process.

 Of contributions, they may be classified as follows:

 1. **Contributions that _do not_ change the spec, or interpretation of the spec**
    These are issues and PRs largely aimed at improving legibility, fixing editorial errors, clearing up ambiguities, or adding examples to existing specifications.
    These may be progressed and merged without much process.

 2. **Contributions that _do_ meaningfully change the interpretation of the spec**
    These must progress through the stages of RFC, guided by a sponsor until they are ultimately accepted or rejected.

 ## Contribution Stages